The Chiang Mai markets are to feast over. There’s plenty of food to go around from mango sticky rice to pad Thai

 The North Market is beside the Chang Phuak Gate on Manee Nopparat Road.
 It usually opens around 5 p.m. every day and mainly has street vendors serving food.
 You can buy rice noodles with pork balls and dumplings for 40 baht.

 The South Market is beside the Chiang Mai Gate, just South of the old city, on Bumrung Buri Road.
 During the day, the market sells fruits and vegetables plus ready-to-eat food.
 The market also sells traditional Thai clothes.
 But I prefer the South Market during the night where the clothing vendors depart and are replaced with food vendors.
-The South Market is my favourite market.
+The South Market is my favourite market: you’ll easily find delicious fruit smoothies for 20 baht and Pad Thai for 40 baht.

 The Night Bazaar is located along Chang Klan Road between Tha Phae Road and Loi Kroh Road.
 Does the Night Bazaar sound commercial to you?
 That’s because it is.
 This market caters more to tourists and is obvious by the higher prices.
 There a McDonald’s, Burger King, Pizza Hut, Starbucks and Haagen Dazs in the area.
 But it’s mostly traditional Thai food.